visualcommunicationdesign/visualcommunicationdesign.github.io/index.md

 <!--<script type="text/javascript" src="sketches/background_sketch.js"></script>-->
 <div id="content" markdown="1">

+## UPDATE: this year (2023) all relevant info is on Notion.
+We did update the image collection of this year, for the rest the info is slightly outdated as it is from last year.

 ## Introduction

 Welcome to the online syllabus for Visual Communciation Design, a course for Design for Interaction (DfI) Master program students, and anyone else interested.
 The learning objectives of this course are to *analyse*, *evaluate* and *create* visual communication: